WICG/bundle-preloading/faq.md

 #### Q: Are web developers expected to write out those `<script type=bundlepreload>` manifests, and create the resource bundles, themselves?

-**A**: No. This is a job for bundlers to do ([explainer](./subresource-loading-tools.md)).
+**A**: Not necessarily.
+This is mainly a job for bundlers to do ([explainer](./subresource-loading-tools.md)).
 Hopefully, bundlers will take an application and output an appropriate resource bundle, to be [interpreted by the server](./subresource-loading-server.md) to send just the requested resources to the client.
 The bundler will also create a `bundlepreload` manifest, which can be pasted into the HTML inline.

 #### Q: Should bundling be restricted to JavaScript, which is the case with the largest amount of resource blow-up?